poojawins/DayBuilder/README.md

 ## Credits

-1. Alessandro for using handler and live search
+* Amy and John for amazing lectures and countless helps"
+*
 2. Robert for useful icon and title logo
 3. Joe and Amy for structure and guiding (getting us through RecyclerView rabbit hole)
 4. John and Jared for being awesome and frequest helps